-The TAC Core Legislative Group consists of county officials from various offices who have committed their time to the county legislative effort.
+The TAC Core Legislative Group consists of county officials from various offices who have committed their time to be advocates on behalf of counties at the Legislature.
 The goal of the group is to work with the members of the legislature to ensure that county government can continue to serve local residents efficiently, a goal that requires members of the group to communicate clearly the impact proposed legislation will have on their local communities.
-In recent sessions, the Core Legislative Group has become increasingly effective, and county officials’ relationships with members of the legislature continue to improve.
+In recent sessions, the Core Legislative Group has become an increasingly effective force in communicating the county perspective as county officials have forged mutually beneficial working relationships with members of the legislature.

 Since 1998, the TAC County Information Program (CIP) has served as a central source for information about Texas counties.
 CIP operates within the TAC Legislative Department because providing timely information is so important to the legislative process.
 However, the information gathered and organized by CIP is available to you at any time, through the TAC website and through various publications.

 County officials now have easy access to a wealth of county data that includes tax information, county profiles, and census and financial data.
 TAC also offers useful comparative county data such as specific property tax and demographic information.
 All this information is available on the TAC website or upon request.

 TAC also offers services utilizing GIS (Geographic Information Systems) technology.
 These services include mapping and data analysis.
 The TAC GIS Information Analyst works closely with both state and county leadership in dealing with important matters like emergency management and flood-plain management.

 County government must operate within a complex web of laws and regulations, and one of greatest challenges county officials face is ensuring that operations